Marketing Your Company’s 25 Year Anniversary

 ADDED July 10, 2008:

 My company, Marketing Resources & Results, celebrates its 10 year anniversary this year.
-Check out how we handled the press release.
+Check out how we brainstormed ideas for our party, blog posts and press release.

 I really enjoyed this – I’ve got a client with a 30-year anniversary coming up.
 Very timely.
 My only problem is the client “doesn’t want to make a big deal of it” – WHAT?????
 WHY NOT????
 Auuugggh!